Financing a PLNU Education

 Athletic Scholarship

 For students who live on-campus, athletic scholarships can only be used to help pay tuition, mandatory and other fees, and on-campus housing and meals.
 A completed Athletic Scholarship Agreement (ASA) must be submitted to the Student Financial Services Office and the student-athlete given athletic clearance before athletic scholarship funds will be disbursed to the student account.
-Student-Athletes who receive any form of PLNU athletically-related scholarship are not eligible for an institutional need-based grant.
+Student-Athletes who receive any form of PLNU athletically-related scholarship are not eligible for the Point Loma Forward Grant.
 All NCAA Division II rules and requirements must be followed in order to be eligible for and to retain an athletic scholarship and to participate on an athletic team.
 The student should contact the Intercollegiate Athletic Department at (619) 849-2265 or go to the PLNU Athletics website.

 Forensics Scholarships